 - Don't forget to dust and vacuum!
 Wax the kitchen floor.
 Bleach the tile grout.

 - Clean your oven as well as your fridge.

 - Open the curtains and let some sunlight in.
 This helps to open up spaces and to allow warm, soft, and natural light to bathe the room.

 - Bring in some fresh flowers and take out the garbage.

 - Consider airing out the house to rid it of cooking or pet odors.

 - Keep your house at a comfortable temperature for viewers.

-- Remove pets, to their cage or outdoor yard.
+- Remove pets by putting them in their cage or outdoors.

-- Remove or store valuables such as currency, cameras and jewelry away.
+- Remove or conceal valuables such as currency, cameras, and jewelry.